 The Company is pending receipt of its LP license under Valens Agritech with regards to cultivation and processing.

-The Company continues to develop and construct the purpose-built $75 million 400,000 square foot commercial cannabis production facility in Armstrong, BC under Valens Farms.
+The Company continues to develop and construct the purpose-built, $75 million, 400,000 square foot commercial cannabis production facility in Armstrong, BC under Valens Farms.

-Since completing renovations at the Kelowna extraction, research and testing facility (housing Valens Agritech Ltd, Supra THC Services Inc. and office staff), the Company has been busy doing test runs on the newly re-commissioned machines and is ramping up to supply the service agreements currently in place once the Company is granted its LP license.
+Since completing renovations at the Kelowna extraction, research and testing facility (housing Valens Agritech Ltd, Supra THC Services Inc. and office staff), the Company has been busy doing test runs on the newly re-commissioned machines and is ramping up to supply the domestic service agreements currently in place once the Company is granted its LP license.

 The Company’s EU GMP Certification also continues to be pending.